ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 1. Safe Haven (2013)

-Story: A young woman with mysterious past land in Southport, North Carolina, where her bond; with a widower forces her to confront the dark secret that haunts her.
+Story: A young woman with a mysterious past lands in Southport, North Carolina, where her bond with a widower forces her to confront the dark secret that haunts her.

 2. Enough (2002)